rodu/protect-static/README.md

 The verification hash (md5) allows an initial validation of the password entered in the login input box, before proceeding any further.

-When the user enters the password and clicks the Unlock button, the procedure checks that the hash present in the URL matches with a hash of the password we entered.
-If the two hashes match, we know we have a valid password.

 Once the password validates, the (readable password) value is passed on to a service worker script that the login page has loaded in the background.
 The service worker acknowledges receiving the password, and the browser redirects to the `/[appDistFolder]/index.html` which represents the entry point of the app we are protecting.

 **Notice: The sources of the app are encrypted at rest (including the `index.html`).**

 ## How decryption takes place

-When the user is redirected to `/[appDistFolder]/index.html`, the service worker proceeds to intercept all the `GET` requests made to the `/[appDistFolder]` folder for files with `.html`, `.css` and `.js` extension.
+When the user is redirected to `/[appDistFolder]/index.html`, the service worker proceeds to intercept all the `GET` requests made to the `/[appDistFolder]` folder for files matching any of the `encryptExtensions` extension entries.

 For each `GET` request matching this criteria, the service worker proceeds to decrypt the `Response` text on the fly, using the AES-GCM algorithm and the password initially provided.

 When decryption succeeds, the service worker creates a new `Response` object containing the decrypted text for the content of the file and returns the `Response` to the browser.

-With the service worker, the decryption process happens entirely on the client-side and the browser is able to render the protected content as if it was never encrypted!
+With the service worker, the decryption process happens transparently and entirely on the client-side.
+The browser is able to render the protected content as if it was never encrypted!

-If someone would try to reach or scrap the protected app contents directly (say at /app/main.js), they would only see _gibberish_ from encrypted file contents.
+If someone would try to reach (or scrap) the protected app contents directly, they would only see _gibberish_ from encrypted file contents.

 ## Things to notice

 The Web Crypto API ([SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto)) and [Sevice Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) require (and only work) in a trusted environemnt, also known as [Secure Context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).

-**The app must be seved under a valid HTTPS connection or from the localhost environment, for these APIs to work.**
+**The app must be seved under a valid HTTPS connection or from the localhost environment**, for these APIs to work.

 ## Resources